Chrissy Kinsella: Chief Executive

 Promoted to the position of Chief Executive in January 2016, she now has overall responsibility for the strategic, financial, musical and educational development of the organisation.

 Outside work Chrissy enjoys life as a soprano, regularly depping across London with a number of professional choirs.
 She is a Trustee of the Henry Wood Accomodation Trust which offers support with living and housing costs to young musicians at the four London Conservatoires.
-She is also a keen but (very) amateur violinist, tap dancer and yogi.
+She is also a keen but (very) amateur violinist, tap dancer and yogi, and was once, briefly, a Guiness World Record Holder on the ukulele.

 Georgina Skinner: Programmes Manager